 What does the supervision of these people involve?

 Work allocation and ensuring compliance with contract specifications/work orders.
-Arranges and oversees maintenance (in Site Officer’s absence), agrees timescale, monitors work, ensures health and safety and security of site is maintained and log book signed.
+Arranges and oversees maintenance.
+Specifies contract requirements relating to goods and services.
+Agrees timescale, monitors work, ensures health and safety and security of site is maintained and log book signed.

-Administers the appointment of Engagessupply staff to cover absence, as agreed by the Headteacher.
-Ginduction, of / recruitment d etcpayment of fees and salaries.
+Administers the appointment of supply staff to cover absence, as agreed by the Headteacher.
+General school induction, completion of pay / recruitment documentation etc.

 Arranges cover for absent support staff.